Moving to Anaheim

 As Disney Princess Cinderella once sang, “A dream is a wish your heart makes”, and if you’re dreaming of moving to Anaheim, what are you waiting for?
 It’s clear that they have all the entertainment, amenities, cool neighborhoods, and sweet transportation that you could ever want and more.
 So pack your bags, hop on your hypothetical magic carpet, and head out!

 Okay — so maybe some of us have run out of genie wishes.
 That’s why A-1 Self Storage is here!
 We can help you with all your storage needs to make moving into town as easy as wishing upon a star!
 We also have moving supplies for purchase including boxes, packing tape, mattress bags, bungee cords, and much more.
 If you are finding that you may not have enough room for all of your belongings in your new home in Anaheim, you don’t have to let it go!
-Storing in our state-of-the-art facility is wonderful when you have amenities like 24-hour security surveillance, convenient online bill pay, and individually alarmed storage units.
+Storing in our state-of-the-art facility is wonderful when you have amenities like electronic keypad access, convenient online bill pay, and extended access hours.
 If you’ve never had a self storage unit before, don’t worry — our self storage professionals are happy to help.
 Our Self Storage professionals are prepared to go the distance to make sure that you have a fantastic self storage experience from start to finish.
 Are you interested?
 We can show you!
 Call or visit the facility to see how A-1 Self Storage in Anaheim can be a part of your world today!

 Closed all major holidays